 The radio designation for the Staging Officer will be: "Staging".
 All communications involving Staging will be between Staging and Command.
-All responding units will stay off the air, respond directly to the designated Staging Area, and report in person to the Staging Officer.
+All responding units will minimize their radio traffic.
 They will standby their unit with crew intact.

-When directed by Command, the Staging Officer will verbally assign units to report to specific sectors, telling them where and to whom to report.
+When directed by Command, the Staging Officer will verbally assign units to report to specific sectors, telling them where and whom to report.